CITY OF LA CROSSE EMPLOYEES QUALIFY FOR:

 Healthy Choices Vending is dedicated to providing nutritious and delicious snacks and beverages.
 The culture of the City of La Crosse supports wellness, and Healthy Choices Vending supports the health-conscious employee.
 Healthy Choices Vending is conveniently located outside the Belle Square Wellness Complex.

 Many corporate campuses are now tobacco and nicotine-free.
-If you are contemplating quitting, accept this invitation to join the unique and individualized RCW "A Healthier You” program.
-This ten-week program is at first educational, and follows up with on-going monthly support.
-There is no cost to employees, spouses or eligible dependents and includes nicotine replacement and referral to health care providers for prescription medications, and behavioral health specialists as necessary.
+If you are contemplating quitting, accept this invitation to join the unique and individualized Breathe Free Nicotine Support program.
+This seven-week program is at first educational and follows up with ongoing monthly support.
+There is no cost to employees, spouses, or eligible dependents and includes nicotine replacement and referral to health care providers for prescription medications and behavioral health specialists as necessary.

 "A Healthier You" does not pressure anyone to quit by a certain date, and does not leave you without support.
-Please contact Michelle Pless at for class information.
+Please contact our Tobacco Cessation Specialist at firstname.lastname@example.org for class information.

-The City of La Crosse strongly supports all efforts at tobacco cessation, and offers paid time for participation.
-Information about this program and available confidential appointment times can be obtained from Michelle Pless.
+The City of La Crosse strongly supports all efforts at tobacco cessation and offers paid time for participation.
+Information about this program and available confidential appointment times can be obtained from our Health Educators.

 BROWN BAG LUNCHEONS